coreos/coreos-xhyve/documentation/markdown/corectl_load.md

 ## corectl load

-Loads from an instrumentation file (in TOML, JSON or YAML) one or more CoreOS instances
+Loads CoreOS instances defined in an instrumentation file.

 ### Synopsis

-Loads from an instrumentation file (in TOML, JSON or YAML) one or more CoreOS instances
+Loads CoreOS instances defined in an instrumentation file (either in TOML, JSON or YAML format).
+VMs are always launched by alphabetical order relative to their names.

 ```
 corectl load